top of page

 Museum offerings

-• Daily museum highlight tours, led by our resident law enforcement museum guides, take visitors through the museum’s exhibits, showcasing a handful of artifacts and telling the complex story of American law enforcement.
+• Daily museum highlight tours, led by resident law enforcement museum guides, take visitors through the museum’s exhibits, showcasing a handful of artifacts and telling the complex story of American law enforcement.

 • Educational workshops are available for group bookings, which include Forensic Pathology 101, CSI Crash Course, and a True Crime Breakout Scavenger Hunt.

-• The patrol driving simulator, the only of its kind in the country not housed in a police training academy, along with our decision-making simulator, create a one-of-a-kind experience for visitors, allowing them to step into the shoes of law enforcement.
+• The patrol driving simulator, the only of its kind in the country not housed in a police training academy, along with their decision-making simulator, create a one-of-a-kind experience for visitors, allowing them to step into the shoes of law enforcement.
 (Ashley's favorite part!)

 Their exhibits were really better than I imagined they would be: